KendricksLCamille/SimpleBookCrudApplication/README.md

 - https://localhost:7xxx
 - http://localhost:5xxx

-Swagger UI (Development only):
+#### Swagger UI (Development only):

-- It is configured at the root route when running in Development and uses the v1 endpoint at /swagger/v1/swagger.json.
+- When running in Development, Swagger UI is served at the root URL ("/") and uses the v1 endpoint at /swagger/v1/swagger.json.
 If you don’t see it at the root, try /swagger.

-API Endpoints (examples):
+#### API Endpoints (examples):

 - GET /api/books — list all books
 - GET /api/books/{id} — get a book by id